 So, if they buy, then great, you have just secured a premium client.

-If they do not buy, you could put them in your CRM system, and then you can follow up with them on a regular basis until they are ready to buy.
+If they do not buy, you could put them in your CRM system, and then follow up with them on a regular basis until they are ready to buy.

-At that particular time when we first connected, it was not then the right time for them to invest in working with me.
-But, as time progressed, because I stayed on their radar, and we kept in touch, we kept talking, when they actually were ready to step up and take the leap, then I was the person they knew of, they got to like and trust and know over time.
+This often works for me; I have secured several clients many months or even years after we first connected.
+When they first heard about me it was not the right time for them to work with me, but because I stayed on their radar, and we kept in touch, we kept talking, when they were ready to step up and take the leap, I was their go-to person because they had got to like, know and trust me over time.

 They were ready to invest and work with me directly.